bartongroup/Colabfold_batch_installer/README.md

 ### Singularity

-Usage: run_colabfold_singularity.sh -i /path/to/fasta/file [-c 'colabfold arguments'] [-h] [-u]
+Usage: /cluster/sw/colabfold/current/colabfold.sh -i /path/to/fasta/file [-c 'colabfold arguments'] [-h] [-u]

-The `run_colabfold_singularity.sh` script can be submitted directly to GridEngine, and requires at a minimun the path to an input fasta file.
+The `colabfold.sh` script can be submitted directly to GridEngine, and requires at a minimun the path to an input fasta file.
 Any specific colabfold arguments can be provided using the `-c` argument.
 Log files will be written to a 'colabfold_logs' directory in the submission directory, while outputs will be written to a `colabfold_outputs` directory within the directory containing the submitted fasta file.

 i.e. `qsub /path/to/run_colabfold_singularity.sh -i test/cadh5_arath.fa -c "--num-recycle 5 --amber --num-relax 5"`